 The name Krishna means “black.”
 Why?
 In Sanskrit the name Krishna can refer to anyone with dark skin.
-Many Indians have the name Krishna, both as respect to the god and because they come from a place with dark skinned people, like the south.
-Krishna is dark-sinned, like Osiris.
+Many Indians have the name Krishna, both as respect to the God and because they come from a place with dark skinned people, like the south.
+Krishna is dark-skinned, like Osiris.
 The light of Christ looks black to the blind.

 Arjuna said: My illusion is dispelled by Your profound words, that You spoke out of compassion towards me, about the supreme secret of the Self.
 (11.01)